-Valve Allegedly Cracking Down on Sexual Content, Nudity In Video Games Hosted By Steam
+Valve Allegedly Cracking Down On Sexual Content, Nudity In Video Games Hosted By Steam

 — Lupiesoft (@Lupiesoft) May 18, 2018

-Fan-favourites HunieSoft of HuniePop fame, a racy match-three style game with anime and manga aesthetics, were also served with a similar letter.
+Fan-favorite HunieSoft, of HuniePop fame, a racy match-three style game with anime and manga aesthetics, was also served with a similar letter.

 – IMPORTANT NOTICE –